moazzamaparvez/Superstore-Sales-Dashboard/Superstore Sales Dashboard/README.md

 Superstore Sales Data Analytics
 Overview

-This project focuses on exploring and understanding the Superstore sales dataset using Excel.
-The goal was to take raw sales data, clean it, organize it, and build a clear set of visual insights through PivotTables and an interactive dashboard.
-The analysis highlights patterns in sales, profit, customer behavior, product performance, and regional trends.
-This project is part of my Data Analytics portfolio and reflects my ability to work through a complete data workflow from cleaning to reporting.
+This project showcases my ability to analyze, clean, and visualize real-world sales data using Microsoft Excel.
+Using the popular Superstore dataset, I transformed raw CSV data into meaningful insights through data cleaning, PivotTables, charts, and an interactive dashboard.

+The analysis highlights key trends in regional sales, category performance, monthly profit patterns, and top-performing customers.
+This project reflects my end-to-end data analytics workflow from data preparation to insight generation.

 Tools Used

-Microsoft Excel – Data cleaning, PivotTables, charts, slicers, dashboard layout Power Query – Initial data loading, trimming, text cleaning, and removing duplicate rows
+Microsoft Excel

+PivotTables

+Charts

+Slicers

+Dashboard layout

+Power Query

+Data loading

+TRIM & CLEAN transformations

+Duplicate removal

 Dataset

-Source: Kaggle – Superstore Dataset
+Source: Kaggle Superstore Dataset

-Original format: CSV
+Original Format: CSV

-Cleaned and saved as: sales_data_clean.xlsx
+Final Cleaned File: sales_data_clean.xlsx

-The dataset includes information on orders, customers, regions, profit, sales, and shipping details.
+The dataset includes detailed information on orders, customers, products, regions, shipping, sales, profit, and discounts.

 Data Cleaning & Preparation
-I spent time preparing the dataset to make sure it was ready for analysis.
-These were the main steps:
 1. Cleaning Text Columns

-Text fields often had extra spaces or slight inconsistencies.
-I cleaned:
+Text fields often contained extra spaces or inconsistent formatting.
+I standardized:

 Customer Name

 Product Name

 Category

 Customer ID

 ZIP Code

-Using TRIM, Clean, and Find & Replace helped standardize these columns.
-Duplicate rows were also removed.
+Using Power Query and Excel functions such as TRIM, CLEAN, and Find & Replace, all text values were cleaned.
+Duplicate rows were also removed to ensure data accuracy.

 2. Cleaning Numeric Columns

-To make calculations accurate and charts clear:
+To ensure accuracy and make calculations consistent across PivotTables:

 Sales → formatted to 2 decimal places

-Profit → formatted to 2 decimals (left negative values because they represent loss) Quantity → changed to whole numbers
+Profit → formatted to 2 decimal places (negative profit values kept as they represent loss)

+Quantity → converted to whole numbers

-Discount → formatted consistently
+Discount → standardized to 2 decimal places

-This step ensures that PivotTables perform calculations correctly.
+This formatting helped maintain clarity and precision throughout the analysis.

-4. Cleaning Date Columns
+3. Cleaning Date Columns

-Reformatted Order Date and Ship Date into proper Date format Created an additional Order Month column for monthly trend analysis Used the formula: =TEXT([@[Order Date]], "mmm")
+Reformatted Order Date and Ship Date using a consistent Date format

-This made it easier to build time-based charts.
+Added a new Order Month column using:
+=TEXT([@[Order Date]], "mmm")

+This allowed for clear time-based analysis, such as monthly profit trends.

-4. Validations & Final Checks
+4. Final Validation

-Before analysis, I verified:
+Before building PivotTables and dashboards, I verified that:

-No missing or broken values in key columns
+No missing or inconsistent values remained

-Consistent category names
+Category names were uniform

-No invalid ZIP codes
+All ZIP codes followed a valid format

-All numeric fields compute correctly in PivotTables After cleaning, the final dataset looked organized and analysis-ready.
+Numeric fields behaved correctly during calculations

+The dataset was then finalized and saved as sales_data_clean.xlsx, ready for analysis.

-What This Project Shows
+What This Project Demonstrates

-This project demonstrates:
+This project highlights my capability to:

-The ability to clean and organize a messy real-world dataset The use of Excel for structured analysis
+Clean and prepare a real-world dataset

-Understanding of KPIs like sales, profit, customer contribution, and category performance Skills in building a clear and interactive dashboard with slicers Turning raw data into meaningful business insights
+Build PivotTable-based analysis efficiently

+Create a professional, interactive Excel dashboard

+Use slicers to make visuals dynamic and user-friendly

+Identify and communicate meaningful business insights

+Analyze performance across customers, product categories, time periods, and regions